bluewing/sierra/README.md

-# Bluewing Shared Server
+# Sierra

-Bluewing shared server contains the necessary base functionality to enable the underpinnings of Bluewing applications.
+Sierra contains the necessary base functionality to enable the underpinnings of Bluewing applications.

 ## User Instructions